thedoctor095/sysmon-rs/README.md

 # the URI where the metrics are sent
 uri=http://localhost:8086/api/v2/write
 ```
 All metrics will be dumped using *milisecond* precision.

+### InfluxDB
+The `docker-compose.yaml` file serves as a ready-to-use template for launching and sending metrics to an InfluxDB service.

+Make sure to adjust the environment variables and volumes based on your needs.

 ## Example usage
 Note that **204 No Content** is the standard response status when writing to an InfluxDB endpoint.